 Three New Merrill Block Business

 In the summer of 2003 three new businesses opened in the Merrill Block, the building on the south side of High Street nearest Route One.
 At No. 13, a dance shoes and accessories store named "Twinkletoes" opened in August.
+They were in business at this location until July of 2015 when they moved to 80 Lafayette Road in Hampton Falls.
 At No. 15, "The Fuller Brush Team and More" set up shop in July, and in that same month, at No. 17, "Lenz Photography" went into business, owned by Lenny Willis.
 The Fuller Brush Team was owned by Jeff and Ellen Travers and carried Fuller Brush products as well as Stanley Homeware.
 Sometime in July 2004 the store went out of business at this location, but reopened the following March just a few doors away at 7 High Street (see above).
-The Salvation Army was the former resident at 15 High Street, and they moved to 34 Winnacunnet Rd., next to the Baptist Church.
+The Salvation Army was the former resident at 15 High Street, and they moved to 34 Winnacunnet Rd ., next to the Baptist Church.
 They moved again in the late winter of 2006 (see above).

 In March of 2003 the building housing Harbor Auto and Tally Hoe Antiques at 641 Lafayette Rd. (on the corner of Kershaw Avenue) was torn down to make way for the construction of a new gas station and convenience store to be called US Gas.
 US Gas opened for business in the Spring of 2004.
 It changed its name to Hess Express in August 2005 (see above).
 Harbor Auto was formerly home to Atlantic Motor Mart.
 Prior to those two businesses Hackett Chevrolet, and before 1944, Gale's Garage occupied this spot.
 In July of 2003, Tally Hoe Antiques and Wallace Realty, another business formerly located at 641 Lafayette Road, opened new in new quarters at 892 Lafayette Road.